Montgomery Bankruptcy Lawyers

 If most of your debts are unsecured (meaning that the debts are not secured by property such as a house or vehicle), and they are not student loans, child support, recent tax debts, or certain other specially protected debts, then you may be able to file a Chapter 7 bankruptcy.
 This type of bankruptcy can eliminate your obligation to pay these types of debts very quickly, with most Chapter 7 cases lasting about three months.
 At the end of the case you will receive something called a discharge, eliminating these debts and giving you a fresh financial start.

 Filing for Bankruptcy in the Montgomery Area

+If you qualify for a Chapter 7 bankruptcy, then once your case is filed you will have to go to a Meeting of the Creditors or a 341 hearing.
+This is usually scheduled about thirty days after your case is filed and no creditors usually show up for this hearing.
 If you are in Montgomery or the surrounding areas of Prattville, Selma, or even down in Dothan or Auburn, then you will most likely be filing in the United States District Court in the Middle District of Alabama and your Meeting of the Creditors will likely either be held in the federal courthouse in downtown Montgomery, Opelika, or in Dothan (depending on your county of residence).
 Our Montgomery bankruptcy lawyer will be with you at this hearing, there is no judge, and no creditors usually show up.
 When your bankruptcy is filed there is an attorney called a Trustee that gets appointed to your case.
 Among other responsibilities, the Trustee must ask you questions under oath to ensure you are telling the truth about your assets, income, and all other information in your bankruptcy schedules and petition.
 The Trustee will usually just ask a few questions concerning your assets and income at this Meeting of the Creditors.